OXID-eSales/vat-tbe-services-documentation/extension.rst

 * Activate your module with the additional determination methods only if the :productname:`OXID eShop eVAT` module is active.

-  Otherwise :technicalname:`oeVATTBEEvidenceRegister` will not be found.
+  Otherwise :technicalname:`EvidenceRegister` will not be found.

 Highlighting non-purchasable items in a shopping cart